 What a prospective student is trying to decide between different schools, verifying the schools' accreditation is a good place to start.

-Accreditation means that the accrediting body has visited the school, reviewed coursework for quality standards and given the school a stamp of approval.
-Accreditation is a more rigorous process than recognition.
+Accreditation means that the accrediting body has visited the school, reviewed coursework for quality standards, interviewed the faculty and administration based on pre-set criteria they expect to be met, provide accolades and suggestions for improvement, and finally after a rigorous review of all the aforementioned criteria, decide if a school meets the standards worthy of becoming an accredited school.
+Accreditation is a more in-depth and lengthy process based on predetermined standards while the distinction of recognition is not as formal or lengthy.
 Sometimes a school may be recognized, but not accredited.
 Employers may not accept a degree from a recognized school that is not accredited.
 Regional accreditation is only one type of accreditation that a school with online degree programs may hold.

 How to Determine Accreditation

 Students verifying regional accreditation for an online degree program can start by determining the state where the school of choice's main campus or headquarters is located.

 Six Accrediting Agencies